4dcu-be/4dcu.be/_posts/2020-10-04-PythonKindleDashboard_2.md

 It works !
 See the picture below how it looks on the Kindle.
 The font is ugly and small, but all information is pulled in and shown.
-I left it running overnight a couple days to catch errors (this is how I found out errors fetching data needed to be handled and that the cache can not be written to the Kindle's designated temp folder as it is cleared to frequently).
+I left it running overnight a couple days to catch errors (this is how I found out errors fetching data needed to be handled and that the cache can not be written to the Kindle's designated temp folder as it is cleared too frequently).
 So one more thing to do, make everything look nice!

+## Power Consumption

+## Conclusion

+While I initially thought getting something to run on a Kindle would be the hard part, it turns out I was wrong.
+Making sure a script runs perpetually wasn't trivial either.
+Any uncaught errors would cause issues and some would only pop up on the Kindle (e.g. `print` statements cause BrokenPipe errors, the life-span of data in the cache folder, ...) and after running several hours.
+Making it very time consuming to pick up and fix errors.
+However, despite all that, the Kindle is now turned into a dashboard for my desk!
+Saving the device from being thrown away, mission accomplished !